What it is and why it matters

-Data visualization in action
+Data visualisation in action

-While it may be easy to grasp the concept that data visualization helps you make sense of large amounts of data, it's not as easy to understand what happens next.
+While it may be easy to grasp the concept that data visualisation helps you make sense of large amounts of data, it's not as easy to understand what happens next.
 What type of technology do you need, and how do you use it?

 This practical video gives you an overview of SAS Visual Analytics and SAS Visual Statistics, demonstrating how it's possible to explore billions of rows of data in seconds, using different configurations.
-SAS technology helps you prepare data, create reports and graphs, discover new insights and share those visualizations with others via the Web, PDFs or mobile devices.
+SAS technology helps you prepare data, create reports and graphs, discover new insights and share those visualisations with others via the Web, PDFs or mobile devices.

-Laying the groundwork for data visualization
+Laying the groundwork for data visualisation

 - Know your audience and understand how it processes visual information.